 While some selection decisions will always be debatable, the Club believes the processes are robust enough and put us in a strong position to provide a fair and reasonable outcome on the placement of each player.

-Shirt – the club supplies a football shirt for all players 7th grade and above.
+Shirt – the Club supplies an approved football shirt for all players 7th grade and above.
 These remain the property of the club and are required to be returned at the end of the season.
 Please take care of your shirt as you may be invoiced the cost of a new shirt if yours is lost or damaged.

 Shorts and socks – players from 7th grade and above will need to provide their own red shorts and red socks.

-First Kicks players – all players are required to wear a personalised named t-shirt for their uniform.
-There is a $10 one off cost as part of the registration when first joining and we encourage parents to choose a size that will ideally last the players two years.
+First Kicks players – all players are strongly encouraged to wear a personalised named t-shirt for their uniform, purchased through the Club.
+There is a one off cost for this when first joining and we encourage parents to choose a size that will ideally last the players two years.
 The t-shirt is yours to keep and wear as you want.

 Shin pads – these are compulsory at all levels from First Kicks and are to be worn underneath socks.

-The Junior Club introduce a red hoodie a number of years back and these have been very successful.
-In 2017 we have had to change the hoodie due to a change of supplier.
-They are now are dark blue with red trim in keeping with the Clubs colours.
+The Junior Club introduced a red hoodie a number of years back and these were very successful.
+In 2019 we updated the hoodies with the asistance of our supplier Football Central.

 The hoodies come in range of different sizes.
 (Chest measurement is when hoodie is lying flat, armpit to armpit).